matteoferla/Fragmenstein/documentation/pipeline.md

+> This code has not been updated.
+So usage may differ.

 Here is an example of a pipeline to iterate across all the compounds in a list, merge them, score then and upload them.
 For MPro, see the MPro.